Your Safety Abroad

 - Student Travel Abroad Registry (STAR)

-- Communicate with the Study Abroad Centre for a Pre-Departure Risk Management Seminar
+- The Study Abroad Office will coordinate with the students a Pre-Departure Risk Management Seminar

-- Submit all forms to the Study Abroad Centre a minimum of two to three weeks prior to departure for signing
+- All forms must be submitted to the Study Abroad Centre a minimum of two to three weeks prior to departure